PriyankaVaidya/OS-/README.md

-# OS- This repository holds all the Operating System assignments done as part of NYU - Summer 2017 course.
+This repository holds all the Operating System assignments done as part of NYU - Summer 2017 course.